efiminem/asexecutor/README.rst

 Installing
 ============

-You can install pymtodo via conda:
+You can install asexecutor via conda:

 .. code:: shell